ERC-BPGC/handbook/CONTRIBUTION.md

 git push
 ```

 After this all you have to do is [open a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+While opening a pull request please make sure that the title of your PR is of the form ```[DD/MM/YY] Nice framed message describing the changes```.
 Here, we have set up an automated test to see if the docs in the PR build, so make sure your contribution passes that.

 One of the team will review your PR, suggest any changes if requires and finally merge your contribution to the `master` branch of the handbook.